By Kristina LeVan

 Wisconsin is full of hidden gems, and the rarest of them can only be found at a local antique shop.
 Discover the state's best secrets on this antiquing adventure that will take you from Green Bay to Door County.

 Start your treasure hunt at American Antiques & Jewelry in Green Bay.
-Part of Bay Shopping Center, this small antique store packs a punch when it comes to specialty collector’s items.
+This small antique store packs a punch when it comes to specialty collector’s items.

 The shop holds a wide variety of vintage jewelry and watches for both men and women.